All Episodes

 Okay, here we go.

-Uh, right there on the full screen is the president of Turkey.
+Right there on the full screen is the president of Turkey.

 The president of Turkey is arriving now for the bilateral meeting.

-Uh, the president's gonna greet him.
+The president's going to greet him.

 He's going to the working side of the West Wing.

-Uh, we'll continue to watch that.
+We'll continue to watch that.

-Brian uh Glenn is there.
+Brian Glenn is there.

-We're all over this at Real America's voice.
+We're all over this at Real America's Voice.

 There's no longer a debate about this.